![]() |

 3) Floor and Seat Riser.
 The floor and seat riser shall be constructed of an impervious material and in a manner to exclude insects and rodents.
 The seat riser shall be bonded to the floor to prevent seepage through the riser onto the floor.

 4) Seat Cover.
-The seat opening shall be covered with a hinged lid which forms a tight seal.
+The seat opening shall be covered with a hinged lid that forms a tight seal.

 5) Vent.
 Each pit or vault privy shall be provided with a vent to the outside that creates airflow out of the building through the vent.
 The vent opening shall be screened with 16 mesh screen to prevent the entry of flies and shall terminate through the roof.

-6) Maintenance and Abandonment.
-When any privy is abandoned or filled to within 18 inches of the bottom of the riser, it shall be pumped by a private sewage disposal system pumping contractor.
-Any abandoned privy pit shall be filled with earth.
+6) Maintenance.
+When any privy is filled to within 18 inches of the bottom of the riser, it shall be pumped by a private sewage disposal system pumping contractor.

 c) Vault Privy.
 Watertight, non-metal vaults are required where privies are used in areas where the groundwater or limestone formations are within 4 feet of the bottom of the pit.
-The vault shall be provided with a readily accessible cleanout which prohibits the entry of rodents, insects, and surface water.
-(See Appendix A: Illustration T of this Part.)
+The vault shall be provided with a readily accessible cleanout that prohibits the entry of rodents, insects and surface water.
+(See Appendix A, Illustration T.)

 d) Septic Privy.
 The vault of a septic privy shall be watertight.
-The subsurface seepage field shall consist of a minimum of one 10 foot distribution line placed in a 2 foot wide trench constructed in accordance with Section 905.60 and Appendix A: Illustration U of this Part.
+The subsurface seepage field shall consist of a minimum of one 10-foot distribution line placed in a 2-foot wide trench constructed in accordance with Section 905.60 and Appendix A, Illustration U.

-1) Self-contained toilets which treat and recirculate the flushing liquid shall be constructed of an impervious, easily cleanable material and vented to the outside air through a screened pipe.
-The effluent, if any, from the recirculating toilet shall discharge into a subsurface seepage field or into a disposal bag.
+1) Self-contained toilets that treat and re-circulate the flushing liquid shall be constructed of an impervious, easily cleanable material and vented to the outside air through a screened pipe.
+The effluent, if any, from the re-circulating toilet shall discharge into a subsurface seepage field or into a disposal bag.
 The subsurface seepage field shall consist of a minimum of one 10-foot long distribution line placed in a 2-foot wide trench constructed in accordance with Section 905.60.
-The owner of a recirculating toilet shall dispose of any residual from the unit in an approved public or private sewage disposal system.
+The owner of a re-circulating toilet shall dispose of any residual from the unit in an approved public or private sewage disposal system.

-2) Recirculating toilets shall comply with the requirements of the National Sanitation Foundation (NSF) Standard 41 and shall bear the NSF seal.
+2) Re-circulating toilets shall comply with the requirements of the NSF International/ANSI Standard 41 and shall bear the NSF International or the approved certification agency seal.

 1) Incinerator toilets shall be designed and operated to provide complete incineration of the contents without production of odors.
 The owner of an incinerator toilet shall maintain the toilet and dispose of the contents in accordance with Section 905.170(e).

-2) Incinerator toilets shall comply with the requirements of the National Sanitation Foundation (NSF) Standard 41 and shall bear the NSF seal.
+2) Incinerator toilets shall comply with the requirements of NSF International/ANSI Standard 41 and shall bear the NSF International or the approved certification agency seal.

 1) Compost toilets shall be designed in accordance with the manufacturer's recommendations to serve the anticipated number of persons.
 The owner of a compost toilet shall maintain the toilet and dispose of the contents in accordance with Section 905.170.

-2) Compost toilets shall comply with the requirements of the National Sanitation Foundation (NSF) Standard 41 and shall bear the NSF Seal.
+2) Compost toilets shall comply with the requirements of NSF International/ANSI Standard 41 and shall bear the NSF International or the approved certification agency seal.